SAND-Lab/MEA-NAP/docs/setting-up-matlab.rst

 - You will also need the Brain Connectivity Toolbox, which cannot be installed through the Add-On Explorer:

-  - This toolbox is found in the **MEA-NAP folder that you will download during step 1 of "Setting Up MEA-NAP"**
+  - This toolbox is found in the **MEA-NAP folder that you will download during step 1 of "Setting Up MEA-NAP."**

 7. Access installed toolboxes:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Once the installation is complete, you can access the newly installed toolbox functions in your MATLAB environment.

 Congratulations!
 You have successfully set up MATLAB and downloaded the required toolboxes to extend MATLAB's functionality.
-Proceed to **"Setting up MEA-NAP"**.
+Proceed to **"Setting up MEA-NAP."**